rmolinari/data_structures/README.md

 things, a max-heap on the y-coordinates.

 These queries appear rather abstract at first but there are interesting applications.
-See, for example, section 4 of [[McR85]](#references), keeping in mind that the data structure in that paper is actually a _MinPST_.
+See, for example, section 4 of [[McC85]](#references), keeping in mind that the data structure in that paper is actually a _MinPST_.

 In the method names, compass directions are the natural ones in the x-y plane with the positive x-axis pointing east and the positive y-axis pointing north.
 "Left", "right", and "highest" mean "west", "east", and "north".
 The use of both compass- and spatial-directions is confusing but comes from the papers.
 There is an open issue to make this more consistent.

-In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_(MinmaxPST) that can also answer queries in the southeast and southwest quadrants of a query point and in a downwards-infinite box.
-(Otherwise we need to either implement a _MinPST_ data structure - which is a duplication of work for the programmer - or create a separate _MaxPST_ with points under the mapping (x, y) -> (x, -y), which is a duplication of work for the computer.)
-But the presentiation is hard to follow in places and the pseudocode is buggy.
+In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants of a query point and in a downwards-infinite box.
+But the presentiation is hard to follow in places and the paper's pseudocode is buggy.
 See the comments in the fragmentary class `MinMaxPrioritySearchTree` for further details.
+In the sort of toy problems that this Ruby code is suitable for it is easy enough to build a MaxPST with the points mapped by (x, y) -> (x, -y).

 ### Segment Tree